Academic Information and Policies

 D. Sanctions

-• Warning - Notice, orally or in writing, the continuation or repetition of prohibited behavior may be cause for additional disciplinary action.
+• Warning - Notice, orally or in writing, that the continuation or repetition of prohibited behavior may be cause for additional disciplinary action.

 • Discretionary Educational Assignments - Written apologies, work assignments, program planning, community service, service to the University, or research assignments, etc.